sulu/sulu-docs/book/twig.rst

     <h1>{{ content.title }}</h1>

 Extension
 ^^^^^^^^^

 In the extension var Sulu writes content from Sulu extensions.
-Typically stuff that is defined in separate Tabs in the Sulu content section.
+Typically stuff that is defined in separate tabs in the Sulu content section.
 At the moment there is the SEO and the excerpt extension, that could be used.
 This extensions are available on every page no matter which template you chose.

 Here is an example how it could look like in the backend.
-Notice the `Excerpt & Categories` tab next to the SEO tab.
+Notice the "Excerpt & Categories" tab next to the SEO tab.

 .. figure:: ../img/admin-extension-seo.png
     :align: center